MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 96: 10.01.2020
+* Spent a couple of hours trying to set up syntax highlighting in my Gatsby blog without luck.
+I read several blog posts and watched several videos.
+It seems like I do it the right way, but there is no change in my syntax.
+Maybe it has something to do with Contentful.

 ## Day 95: 09.01.2020
 * Got the blog up and running via Netlify.
 Great.
 Now I need to clean up some of the posts, and then start writing again.
 And plan my next 100 days!